DevExpress/devextreme-documentation/api-reference/30 Data Layer/LocalStore/LocalStore.md

         key: "id",
         data: states,
         name: "myLocalData",
-        // Other LocalStore options go here
+        // Other LocalStore properties go here
     });

     // ===== or inside the DataSource =====